birdsoup/Chase-Morgan/README.md

-make some memes with machine learning
+make some dankkk memes with machine learning